-As HIV/AIDS has ravaged Harlem, the South Bronx and Central New Jersey, Iris House has stood at the vanguard, and for more than 20 years has fought the battles to protect women and their families from the effects of this pandemic: clinical, social, cultural and practical.
+As HIV/AIDS has ravaged Harlem, the South Bronx and Central New Jersey, Iris House has stood at the vanguard, and for nearly 25 years has fought the battles to protect women and their families from the effects of this pandemic: clinical, social, cultural and practical.
 We help women, men and children find their health, their dignity, their voice and their passion, and ultimately do more than save lives: we empower them to live.

 Beginning in our 20th Year, Iris House expanded its mission to include other health disparities impacting our neighborhoods including diabetes, obesity, hypertension and Hepatitis C, and now engages in comprehensive care coordination programs for people battling a combination of chronic conditions.